 Archaeological Excavation, Leintwardine Herefordshire

-Border Archaeology’s excavation was undertaken on the site of a new building on the western flank of the Roman road (the modern A4113 High Street) connecting the fortified vicus (civilian settlement) at Leintwardine (Bravonium) with the Roman town of Wroxeter (Viroconium).
+The excavation was undertaken on the site of a new building on the western flank of the Roman road (the modern A4113 High Street) connecting the fortified vicus (civilian settlement) at Leintwardine (Bravonium) with the Roman town of Wroxeter (Viroconium).

-Archaeological ExcavationLocation: Herefordshire
+Services: Archaeological Evaluation; Archaeological ExcavationLocation: Herefordshire

-- Subsequent excavation confirmed the presence in this part of Leintwardine of at least three phases of Romano-British activity
+- Confirmation of the presence in this part of Leintwardine of at least three phases of Romano-British activity

-Urn (SF8) contained parts of the skull, spine, pelvis, legs and feet of a 25-40-year-old of indeterminate sex.
+One of the urns contained parts of the skull, spine, pelvis, legs and feet of a 25-40-year-old of indeterminate sex.
 The relatively small quantity of bone is consistent with a ‘token’ burial typical of the Late Iron Age/Roman period.
 A lack of tooth roots and very small hand and foot bones may reflect the manner in which the bone was collected for burial.